TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project1-RNotebook/figs/README.md

-# ADS Project 1:  R Notebook on Lyrics Analysis
+# ADS Project 1:  R Notebook on the Presidential Elections in the US

 ### Figs folder